CharizardsBlaze/Pokemon-Shopper/README.md

 You cannot register a new user without the JWT secret.

 ### Database
 After you have created an .env file, you will have to initialize the database and fill it with seed data.
-Make sure you are connected to the database in Postico through the url in the `db/index.js` file.
+(For Mac Users Only) Make sure you are connected to the database in Postico through the url in the `db/index.js` file.

 Then the following script will fill the database with some dummy users and about 50 seed Pokemon cards.